Suddenly discovering your pipes have burst and you've got a flood of water in your home can be a nightmare scenario.

-You'll need to find the stop tap, or stop cock as it's sometimes called, inside your home and turn it off.
+You'll need to find the stopcock – or stop tap, as it's sometimes called – inside your home and turn it off.
 This will stop any more water from entering the pipes.

 Next up, turn off your central heating system and boiler, including the immersion heater if you have one.

-If the burst pipe is located close to an electrical supply, such as switches, sockets or fuse boxes, it's advisable to turn off the electrics at the mains too, as water and electrics are never a good combination.
+If the burst pipe is located close to an electrical supply, such as switches, sockets or fuse boxes, it's advisable to turn off the power at the mains, too.
+Water and electrics are never a good combination.

-Even though you'll have turned your water supply off, any water that was already in the pipes will remain there and runs the risk of causing further flooding, so you'll need to get as much of the water out of the system in a safe and controlled manner.
+Even though you'll have turned your water supply off, any water that was already in the pipes will remain there.
+This could cause further flooding, so you'll need to get as much of the water out of the system in a safe and controlled manner.

-If you've got water dripping through a ceiling, put buckets underneath to catch the water.
-Water from a burst pipe can quickly cause unwanted damage in your home, so the more you can do to collect it, the better.
+If you've got water dripping through a ceiling, put buckets underneath to catch it.
+Water from a burst pipe can quickly cause a lot of damage, so the more you can do to collect it, the better.

 Where can I find my stop tap?

-If you've never had to use your stop tap or stopcock before, it's not unusual to have no clue where it is.
-As a general guide, most internal stop taps are located close to where your water supply pipe enters your home.
+If you've never had to use your stopcock before, you may have no idea where it is.
+As a general rule, most internal stop taps are located close to where your water supply pipe enters your home.

-The exact location of your stop tap will inevitably vary – it depends in part on the type of property you have and when it was built - but there are some places where stop taps are commonly located.
+The exact location of your stopcock will inevitably vary.
+It depends in part on the type of property you have and when it was built.
+There are some obvious places to look though.
 These include: